Most business meetings “should” have been an email.

-Individual brainstorming can be done by a single entity and requires no escalation to a bigger group.
-For brainstorming sessions like this, you may not ask for an audience through a meeting.
-On the other hand, group brainstorming requires throwing of ideas at one another in a group.
-Most of the problems that require group brainstorming are complex problems which may need more time and discussions.
+A single entity can do individual brainstorming and requires no escalation to a bigger group.
+You may not ask for an audience through a meeting for brainstorming sessions like this.
+On the other hand, group brainstorming requires throwing ideas at one another in a group.
+Most of the problems that require group brainstorming are complex problems that may need more time and discussions.

 In group brainstorming sessions, members must be able to consider and communicate ideas and possibilities, gather outside perspectives, and collaborate with one another.
 These will help you collect as many ideas as you can without burning out.